Leonlit/blog/README.md

 # A minimally designed blog

-# Deprecated!
-Planning to re-build the whole thing
+### Updated the dependency and started to continuing the development.